-The founder of the MOC Foundation and namesake, Marie, started her remarkable life’s journey when she was born to the Louw Family in Calvinia, South Africa at 11h45, on the 12th September 1927, in Calvinia at 11:45pm.
+Marie, started her remarkable life’s journey, when she was born to the Louw Family in Calvinia, South Africa at 11h45, on the 12th September 1927.

-She was the eldest of four sisters born to Lucas and Bathseba Louw who lived in the then, South West Africa, now named Namibia.
+She was the eldest of four sisters born to Lucas and Bathseba Louw who lived in South West Africa, now named Namibia.

-Born in the years preceding the Second World War she was raised in a no-nonsense, hardworking and honest family who started with nothing but the results of their labour as newly arrived settlers on the land.
-Marie’s sisters, namely, Elise, Betsy and Talitha by 2016 have 14 grandchildren who, today live in South Africa, Namibia and Canada.
-Many of the Louw family descendants have eventually returned to Namibia.
+Born in the years preceding the Second World War she had three sisters, namely, Elise, Betsy and Talitha who by 2016 had 14 grandchildren living in South Africa, Namibia and Canada.

-Marie, who had subsequently matriculated from the Windhoek Girls High School in 1944, took up a position as a nurse the following year at the Frere Hospital in East London and worked as a theatre sister for many years being well known for showing extreme compassion and consideration to those under her charge.
+Marie, who matriculated from the Windhoek Girls High School in 1944, took up a position as a nurse the following year at the Frere Hospital in East London and worked as a theatre sister for many years being well known for showing extreme compassion and consideration to those under her charge.